MichelDeudon/formations/content/en/post/23-01-10-mathematics/index.md

 Here's a quote I love from Richard Feynman, which summarizes the idea:

-<i> I would rather have questions that can't be answered than answers that can't be questioned. </i>
+> I would rather have questions that can't be answered than answers that can't be questioned.

 I've been using the 4 questions below since mid school to pass exams, carry out research and projects: